dfinity/interface-spec/spec/index.md

 More precisely:

 -   Successful method calls between any *two* canisters are delivered in order.
 Note that function calls can fail for arbitrary reasons (e.g., high system load).
-Thus, canisters that need to ensure that two function calls are both executed, and moreover executed in a particular order, must wait for the completion of the first function call.

 -   If a WebAssembly function, within a single invocation, makes multiple calls to the same canister, they are queued in the order of invocations to `ic0.call_perform`.